hitokiri-mata/katacoda-courses/kubernetes-applications/mean/finish.md

 ## Lessons Learned ##

-You have learn:
+With these steps you have learned:

-- TODO
+- how TODO,
-- TODO
+- how TODO,
-- TODO
+- how TODO.

 ## References ##